-This conversation is not about judgement and condemnation and anger.
-This conversation is about redemption and healing and good news.
+This conversation is not about judgment, anger, and condemnation.
+It’s about redemption, healing and good news.
 If we’re being honest, we could almost hear Jesus saying, “Let the one who is without sexual sin cast the first stone.”

-Jesus came full of “grace and truth” said John in his gospel, and that is one of our primary goals in this conversation.
+Jesus came full of “grace and truth” said John in his gospel, and that should always be a top priority for any follower of Christ.
 We want to learn how to live lives that show both the fullness of Jesus’ grace (compassion for the sinner), and the fullness of his truth (conviction for God’s Word).
 And maybe, just maybe, if we can do that, we can see many in our generation run to Jesus.